Germany's Tim Stutzle could join countryman Moritz Seider in Red Wings' rebuild

 More: No. 1-ranked defenseman Jamie Drysdale could skate into Wings' future

-"Steve Yzerman is not reluctant to select a player he feels is the best for his team," said TSN analyst and ex-NHL general manager Craig Button, a former Ann Arbor resident who has been featured on The Detroit News' NHL Draft TV show the past two seasons.
+"Steve Yzerman is not reluctant to select a player he feels is the best for his team," said TSN analyst and ex-NHL general manager Craig Button, a former Ann Arbor resident who has been featured on The Detroit News' NHL Draft preview show the past two seasons.
 "Wouldn't surprise me if he took Stutzle first overall."

 The highest a German hockey player has ever been drafted is third overall in 2014 by Edmonton Oilers forward Leon Draisaitl, who leads the NHL in scoring with 110 points in 71 games, and in 1963 by Boston Bruins draft pick Orest Romashyna, who never played in the NHL and became a school teacher in Waterloo, Ontario.